MicrosoftDocs/learn/learn-pr/azure/incident-management-sentinel/includes/4-understand-evidence-entities.md

 - Detection of suspicious user activities.
 - Attempted elevation of privilege.

-Analytics rules generate alerts, based on either KQL queries or direct connection to Microsoft Security solutions such as Azure Security Center or Microsoft Defender 365.
-If you enable alert grouping, Azure Sentinel includes any related alert evidence for the incident.
+Analytics rules generate alerts, based on either KQL queries or direct connection to Microsoft Security solutions such as Microsoft Defender for Cloud or Microsoft 365 Defender.
+If you enable alert grouping, Microsoft Sentinel includes any related alert evidence for the incident.

 ### Bookmarks